 - Microsoft Office for Mac contains only Word, Excel, and PowerPoint.
-There is no version of Access available for Mac OS. - Office for Mac lacks the features required to complete many assignments. - A free virtual machine to run Microsoft Windows 10 and the Windows version of Office 365 on a Mac is available (/help/mac/).
+There is no version of Access available for Mac OS. - · Office for Mac lacks the features required to complete many assignments. - A free virtual machine to run Microsoft Windows 10 and the Windows version of Office 365 on a Mac is available (/help/mac/).
 CS101 cannot guarantee the virtual machine's operation on any individual computer.

 The CS101 website and Pearson eText (/materials/etext/) are supported on Windows and Mac computers as well as iOS and Android mobile devices.
-A Windows or Mac computer must be used to complete MylTLab Lessons.
-A Windows computer, or Mac running the free virtual machine (/help/mac/), is required to complete Homeworks, Participation Projects, and MylTLab Bonus Projects.
+A Windows or Mac computer must be used to complete MyLab Lessons.
+A Windows computer, or Mac running the free virtual machine (/help/mac/), is required to complete Homeworks, Participation Projects, and MyLab Bonus Projects.

 Please see the Technical Support page (/help/support/) for information on how to get assistance if you have computer problems.
-If you are considering purchasing a new computer, WVU's recommendations are available here (http://it.wvu.edu/support/tsc/recommendations).
+If you are considering purchasing a new computer, WVU's recommendations are available here (https://it.wvu.edu/services/students/computer-buying-guide).

-WVU Login Account (/about/policies/syllabus/materials/computer-requirements/wvu-login-account/)
+WVU Login Account (/about/policies/syllabus/materials/computer-requirements/wvu-loginaccount/)